unparalleled-js/docs-1/connectors/mssql/introduction.md

 ### Permissions required to connect

 At minimum, the database user account must be granted `SELECT` permission to the database specified in the [connection](#how-to-connect-to-sql-server-on-workato).
-Check out the example below to find out more about how to set permissions if you are the one setting up the SQL server connection for your business
+Check out the example below to find out more about how to set permissions if you are the one setting up the SQL server connection for your business.

 > <details><summary><b>How to set up permissions</b></summary>
 >